Leptonetidae

 Leptonetidae is a family of small spiders adapted to live in dark and moist places such as caves.
 The family is relatively primitive having diverged around the Middle Jurassic period.
 They were first described by Eugène Simon in 1890.

 Distinguishing characteristics

-Leptonetids are small, with most falling between 2 and 5mm in total length.
+Leptonetids are small, with most falling between 2 and 5 mm in total length.
 They are generally pale in color and feature a greenish or bluish shine due to microscopic texture on the cuticle of their exoskeleton.
 Those species which have retained their eyes, have 6 eyes set in a distinctive pattern, with posterior pair set back from the others.
-If a spider from this family looses a leg, it usually separates between the patella and tibia rather than at the coxa/trochanter joint.
+If a spider from this family loses a leg, it usually separates between the patella and tibia rather than at the coxa/trochanter joint.

 Habitat

 Many live in caves or in leaf litter around the Mediterranean, and in Eurasia, Japan and southern North America.

 Genera

 As of October 2025, this family includes 22 genera and 400 species: